Square Pig in a Round Hole-August 7, 2021

 1. My new thing in 2021 is The Rage Brigade, a Facebook group for conversation about fantasy, science fiction, superheroes, and music (and the intersections thereof).
 If that sounds like fun, come join us here.

 2. I share highlights from this blog in my quarterly author newsletter, The Storypunk Report, as well as news of what I’m writing and reading, upcoming events, and other goodies, including “Wizard in the Mosh Pit,” an exclusive short story just for subscribers.
-Click the link to check out the first nine issues and subscribe here for future issues.
+Click the link to check out the first ten issues and subscribe here for future issues.
+A new one should be out next week!
 (Or just follow the blog for your weekly dose of band names.)

 Naming a band is an act of concentrated creative expression.
 Square Pig in a Round Hole exists to reward five favorite band names each week.
 Winners are (usually) listed alphabetically.